PhishPhillet/phishphillet/docs/_posts/2025-08-08-phisher-cant-paypal.md

   - blog
 ---

 Some people can't dance.
-Others can't bake a brownie to save their lives; I fit in that group.
+Others can't bake, from pasta to a brownie, to save their lives.
+I fit neatly in that second group.
 And then there are those who can't write a beliveable PayPal phishing email.
 Guess which group our phisher belongs to?
 Exactly.